 DeConcini says he called Gray the next day and asked him to meet with a few senators regarding Lincoln's problems with the Bank Board.
 He testified that Gray responded he would be happy to meet.
 DeConcini noted there was no mention of aides during their conversation.

-The first meeting, held on April 2nd in DeConcini's office, included Gray, as well as four senators: DeConcini, McCain, Cranston, and John Glenn (D-OH).
+The first meeting, held on April 2nd in DeConcini's office, included Gray, as well as four senators: DeConcini, McCain, Cranston, and John Glenn (D-Ohio).
 (Years later, McCain recalled that DeConcini started the meeting with a reference to "our friend at Lincoln."
 McCain characterized this as "an unfortunate choice of words, which Gray would remember and repeat publicly many times").
 No aides attended this meeting.
 Gray claims that he was told not to bring any.
 This was uncommon; usually, he brought at least one aide, who would take notes at all meetings he attended.
 McCain received similar instructions to attend the meeting without his aide.
 McCain stationed his assistant (VanPaasschen) outside the room in case he had any substantive questions.
 Neither Cranston nor Glenn brought an aide, but it was not unusual for Glenn to attend such meetings alone.
 The evidence is unclear about the origin of the command for "no aides."
 DeConcini denies the existence of such an order.
 We know, however, who initiated the meeting.
 After stressing for several weeks that he was not at the April 2nd meeting with Gray, Riegle eventually acknowledged that the session has been arranged at his suggestion.4

 For Keating, the meeting was a bust.
 Gray told the senators that, as head of the Bank Board, he was only concerned with the big picture of the S&L industry; he did not have specific information about Lincoln - only the San Francisco regulators would.
 Many of the meeting's attendees recalled the senators' frustration (especially Glenn's) with Gray's lack of information.
 From the senators' perspective, Gray knew specifically why they wanted to meet with him.
 Despite not being personally involved in the examination, he had time to get information on Keating and Lincoln and yet showed up empty-handed.
 Gray offered to set up a meeting between the senators and the San Francisco regulators, noting during testimony that he was preoccupied with staying on the senators' "good side" during that time so that the FHLBB recapitalization bill could get passed.